FulongLi/fulongli.github.io/_pages/spiritconnectltd.md

 ---

 ## Get in Touch
-Interested in working together or learning more about our consultancy?
+Interested in working together or learning more about us?
 Reach out at [fulong.li@ieee.org](mailto:fulong.li@ieee.org) or connect with me on [LinkedIn](https://www.linkedin.com/in/fulong-li-6bb443127).

-Let’s power your vision ⚡